bexelbie/bexelbie.github.io/_drafts/backup/part2.md

  - Fedora
 ---

 This series of articles details my thoughts and ultimate process for solving data backup.
-In the [first part](part1.md) we set up the background by tossing a phone in a river and began thinking about our goals.
+In the [first part](part1.md) we tossed a phone in a river and began thinking about our goals.
 This part picks up with knowledge and introduces principles needed to be successful.
 This is not intended to be a comprehensive primer on backups and it doesn't detail implementation at all.
 Theory is critical at this point, implementation details now would just be distracting noise.

-Normally I'd start by sharing my answers to the homework, but in this case, my answers were the writing.
+Normally I'd start by sharing my answers to the homework, but in this case, my answers were the [first part](part1.md).
+If you've done the homework, consider sharing your thoughts with someone.
+They may not agree and that is OK.
+However, their questions may expose internal inconsistencies and help you think through your goals.

 # What is the general theory of backups and archives?

 Backups are just copies.
 Archives are when you begin store multiple copies so you can store your data as it was at different points in time.
 In this series, I am not concerned about archives.
 I have not found them to be of much use to me personally.
 Typically the old version or deleted file I want back was destroyed in the last few minutes, not a long time ago.
+That said, if I can get archives at no extra effort, I'll take them.

 ## The 3-2-1 Rule